OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2022.md

 - The shutdown of 50% of France's **nuclear reactors** was planned, not sabotage.
 - No conspiracy to raise Indians or Brahmins to power globally, though they may be more susceptible to control structures.
 - The IRS-triggered police check on Caesarea was simple **harassment**.
+- The elite are pushing for a machine translator as part of an AI initiative.

 ---

 ## Esoteric Work & Personal Development

 - A **rocky period** lies ahead.
 - It is crucial to "**keep the lighthouse lit**."
 - Final message: "Be excellent to each other!"
+- Group members should continue communication and mutual support to refine frequency for receiving.

 ---

 ## Books, Research, and Cultural Commentary

 - Jordan Peterson has not read key works like ***Ponerology***, contributing to his failure to grasp psychopathy and hyperdimensional issues.

 ---

 ## Notable Warnings or Predictions